gianlucanatali/data-reader-cmdline/README.md

 # DataReader
 This command line application, wrote with C# reads data from the PI Data Archive.

 # Build
 Once compiled, it created a **Build** folder in the solution folder.
 You can take this folder and place it on the system you would like to make the test on.

 # Prerequisites on host system
-* .NET Framework 4.5+
+* .NET Framework 4.6.2+
+* AFSDK 4.0.0.0+ For dependency on NETFramework
-* AFSDK 2.8+, for bulk calls support and also for the new *PIPointQuery.ParseQuery* method introduced in this version.
+* This code can be built also for AFSDK 2.8+ by changing project ddl dependencies and Net Framework target to 4.5.2, for bulk calls support and also for the new *PIPointQuery.ParseQuery* method introduced in this version.

 # Getting started